Eisenhuth/dalamud-chatgpt/README.md

 # dalamud-chatgpt
-using the OpenAI API form the in-game chat
+using the OpenAI API from the in-game chat

 created mostly because I thought it would be funny.